News

 // LES encourages customers to stay alert for scams

 LINCOLN — Lincoln Electric System is asking customers to stay alert for scammers.
-LES has received multiple reports from customers of an uptick in scams in the LES service area.
-Customers should stay vigilant.
+Reports of scams in the LES service area are more common during the last quarter of the year.

 Subscribe